cokebar/gfwlist2dnsmasq/README.md

 # gfwlist2dnsmasq
 A shell script which convert gfwlist into dnsmasq rules.

+Working on both Linux-based (Debian/Ubuntu/Cent OS/OpenWrt/LEDE/Cygwin/Bash on Windows/etc.) and BSD-based (FreeBSD/Mac OS X/etc.) system.

+This script needs `sed`, `base64` and `curl`.
+You should have these binaries on you system.

 __Note: This script now lacks testing.
 Use carefully.
 Please send issues to help me debug.__

 ### Usage